secure-compilation/SECOMP/README.md

 ### Compiling compartmentalized programs with the capabilities backend

-For this part, build the modified compiler available under branch `secure-compilation-captest` following the general invocations of `configure` and `make`.
+For this part, build the compiler on branch `ccs-submission` following the general invocations of `configure` and `make`.
 One does not need to worry about linking, as only the compilation procedure is needed for this part.

 To compile a compartmentalized program, invoke CompCert as follows, for instance for a simple compartmentalized addition example available at